sdds/sdds/style_guide.md

 ### File Organization

-Each class SHALL be written as two files:
+Each project class SHALL be written as two files:

 * A header file: `include/myp_mymod.h`
 * A source file: `src/myp_mymod.c`